Amy Day

 Contributor

-Cori was born and raised in the Chicago suburbs, met her Pensacola native husband during college in Gainesville, and also called Tallahassee and D.C. home before moving to Pensacola.
-An attorney by trade, she carries a passion for public interest and non-profit work, but recently stepped away to be a full-time stay-at-home mama.
-She and her husband circle around two daughters aged one and three, and two troublesome terriers.
-She enjoys making to-do lists that never get completed, happy hour, reading, and spending time with her family, preferably with coffee.
+Cori was born and raised in the Chicago suburbs, met her Pensacola native husband during college in Gainesville, and also called Tallahassee and D.C. home before moving to Pensacola in 2015.
+With a passion for public service, she recently started a non-profit law firm which focuses on bringing more affordable legal services to those with modest means.
+She and her husband circle around three, toddler-aged, incredible daughters.
+While sleep and free-time are limited, they are enjoying this busy season of life with littles.
+Cori enjoys making to-do lists that never get completed, happy hour, reading, and spending time with her family, preferably with coffee.

 Contributor